CodrCam/lab10code401/README.md

 `$ gradle test`

-The tests will validate the functionality of the Stack, Queue, and PseudoQueue classes, ensuring proper operation of push, pop, peek, and isEmpty methods for Stack, enqueue, dequeue, peek, and isEmpty methods for Queue, and enqueue and dequeue methods for PseudoQueue.
+The tests will validate the functionality of the Stack, Queue, PseudoQueue, and AnimalShelter classes, ensuring proper operation of push, pop, peek, and isEmpty methods for Stack, enqueue, dequeue, peek, and isEmpty methods for Queue, enqueue and dequeue methods for PseudoQueue, and enqueue and dequeue methods for AnimalShelter.

 ## Time Spent on coding problem

-.2 hours on prep
+.25 hours on prep

-.40 hours on the build
+.80 hours on the build

-.6 hours total
+1.05 hours total

 ## Built With